Fundamentals of Engineering Information for CEE Students

 The CEE Department has an excellent pass rate for current students sitting for the FE Exam.
-Historically, we have led the national average by between 10 and 20 points.
-That's all to say that the studying you've been doing all along is meant to prepare you for your career, which includes sitting for and passing the FE Exam.
-But many students want an opportunity to review pertinent information prior to taking the FE Exam.
+Historically, we lead the national average by between 10 and 20 points.
+The coursework and studying required for your degree is designed to prepare you for your career, which includes sitting for and passing the FE Exam.
+There are numerous resources for study materials, as well as on-line review courses.
+NCEES offers online practice exams, and it is recommended that you become familiar with the FE Reference Handbook prior to taking the exam.

 The NCEES sets exam day policies.
 Familiarize yourself with this information before the exam so you can be ready when the day arrives!